 - One or two of the most common types of tanks for the force and period of the war you are collecting (for example if you are collecting the British for 1944 in Europe then a Sherman and a Churchill might be useful choices to get you started).

 You will want to be able to identify leaders and key support weapons quickly and people use a variety of different methods for doing this.
 Much depends on the scale at which you game - a 28mm miniature is much easier to identify from a distance than a 15mm figure.
 Most methods seem to revolve around basing - larger bases, coloured rings around the bottom of the base or different shapes.
-I use different size bases to do this.
-Junior Leaders are on round 25mm MDF bases.
-These are marginally bigger than the bases for the individual men, but I often find the combination of larger base and a suitable pose makes them easy enough to distinguish from the men under their command.
+Originally I used different sized bases to do this, but I began to find that the bigger footprint created crowding problems when playing games.